-ISSUE CONCERN Environmental Protected areas Impact (incursion) on marine protected areas (MPAs) Habitats and biodiversity Changes to benthic and pelagic habitats, e.g., as result of changes in water quality due to sedimentation from construction activities Impacts on flora and fauna, e.g., bird strikes on spinning turbines for migrating and local birds (including internationally listed species) (offshore wind speeds tend to be faster and steadier than on land) Changed food webs Birds displaced from offshore foraging or roost sites Offshore structures may disturb existing habitats and attract new habitat-forming species, such as shellfish, corals, and underwater vegetation.
+ISSUE CONCERN Environmental Protected areas Impact (incursion) on marine protected areas (MPAs).
+The no-fishing zones that surround offshore wind turbines can function like MPAs by preventing the taking of local marine life.
+Habitats and biodiversity Changes to benthic and pelagic habitats, e.g., as result of changes in water quality due to sedimentation from construction activities.
+Impacts on fauna, e.g., bird strikes on spinning turbines for migrating and local birds (including internationally listed species) (offshore wind speeds tend to be faster and steadier than on land).
+Changed food webs.
+Some seabird species (e.g., sea ducks and loons) are reluctant to fly or swim near wind turbines, and may thus be displaced from key offshore feeding areas.
+Offshore structures may disturb existing habitats and attract new habitat-forming species, such as shellfish, corals, and underwater vegetation.
 Biodiversity impacts may also result from associated infrastructure (including underwater cables) and boat-based maintenance traffic (e.g., collisions with marine mammals).
-Marine mammals and other marine fauna may be killed by construction or supply vessels Direct loss of habitat resulting from clearing for onshore component and fragmentation of habitat from access roads and transmission lines Noise and vibrations Noise and vibration from construction (on seabed) can disrupt biodiversity.
-Unless adequately mitigated and monitored, underwater noise generated during offshore piling could cause temporary or permanent adverse impacts to the hearing and behaviours of cetaceans (whales, dolphins, and porpoises) and pinnipeds (fin- or flipperfooted mammals) Operational noise from offshore wind turbines can disrupt behaviours, physiology of animals and fish and cause physical damage (mortality to damage of hearing tissues and other organs) Anthropogenic noise can mask detection of biologically important signals used for communication, predator avoidance, and prey detection, and can influence behaviours Aquatic animals may move out of a noise area, potentially disrupting foraging, or breeding Sound (pressure) can travel a long distance in the sea and ocean Noise from construction traffic and use of machinery during construction of onshore component Air quality Onshore dust following soil disturbance and from vehicle traffic to coastal access point site and for onshore component Water quality Installation of foundations and sub-surface cables could disturb the marine floor, increase suspended sediments, and decrease water quality, which could affect marine species and commercial or recreational fisheries.
-Dredging (e.g., possibly to extensive amount) could be required depending on the offshore wind turbine generator area's bathymetry, foundation type, and working vessel depth requirements.
-The disturbance and suspension of seabed sediment could have adverse impacts to water quality Releasing pollutants (fuels, oils, chemicals, etc.) during construction, operation or decommissioning
+Marine mammals and other marine fauna may be killed by construction or supply vessels.
+Direct loss of habitat resulting from clearing for onshore component and fragmentation of habitat from access roads and transmission lines.
+Noise and vibrations Noise and vibration (hammering) from construction (on seabed) can disrupt biodiversity.
+Unless adequately mitigated and monitored, underwater noise generated during offshore piling could cause temporary or permanent adverse impacts to the hearing and behaviours of cetaceans (whales, dolphins, and porpoises) and pinnipeds (seals and sea lions).
+Operational noise from offshore wind turbines can disrupt the behaviours and physiology of animals and fish, and cause physical damage (mortality to damage of hearing tissues and other organs).
+Anthropogenic noise can mask detection of biologically important signals used for communication, predator avoidance and prey detection, and can influence behaviours.
+Aquatic animals may move out of a noise area, potentially disrupting foraging or breeding.
+Sound (pressure) can travel a long distance in the sea and ocean.
+Noise from construction traffic and use of machinery during construction of onshore component.
+Air quality Emissions from vessels involved in construction.
+Water quality Installation of foundations and sub-surface cables could disturb the marine floor, increase suspended sediments and decrease water quality, which could affect marine species and commercial or recreational fisheries.
+Dredging (e.g., possibly to an extensive amount) could be required depending on the offshore wind turbine generator area's bathymetry, foundation type and working vessel depth requirements.
+The disturbance and suspension of seabed sediment could have adverse impacts to water quality.
+Releasing pollutants (fuels, oils, chemicals, etc.) during construction, operation or decommissioning; and from increased vessel traffic (to generation sites).
+Release of contaminants from seabed sediments.
+Greenhouse gases Offshore wind power can reduce GHG emissions where it displaces coal or other fossil fuels as a fuel source.